Wario Land 3

 Disintegrated Zombie Head

 The zombie enemies have animations for their heads disintegrating.
-Presumably, these were going to be used when their heads were destroyed in-game (it currently just flies off).
+Presumably, these were going to be used when their heads were destroyed (it just flies off in the final game).

 Vampire Wario has an unused frame showing him being exposed to light or garlic.
 It's unknown how this would have been used in game, but it may have been used for Wario reverting to his normal state, which (rather jarringly) happens instantaneously in the final game.